 Your clear choice

-Often, we will recommend that there are many potential solutions, and that based on your organizational needs, you should choose the most appropriate tool for your situation.
-That is not the case here.
-We believe that all companies, large or small, should be relying on an analytic database for their data warehouse.
-The benefits are just too large:
+Often an organization has many potential solutions to an engineering challenge.
+That's not the case here.
+All companies, large or small, should rely on an analytic database for their data warehouse.
+The benefits are just too big:

 - Dramatically better analytical query performance than transactional databases